smita-deshmane/Bike-Share-Data-Analysis/README.md

 For the data preparation I used Microsoft SQL Server.
 The data from each month, spanning from January to December 2022, was imported and merged into a single table called “bike_data”.The steps involved in this process are as follows:

 * Importing Data: I imported all the .cvs files containing the ride data into SQL Server.
-* Merging Data: After importing the files, I merged the all 12 .csv files into single sql table called “bike_data”.
+* Merging Data: After importing the files, I merged all 12 .csv files into single sql table called “bike_data”.
 The data from tables were merged using the UNION ALL statement.
 While merging the data, columns which were needed for the analysis were selected (ride_id, rideable_type, started_at, ended_at, member_casual) and all the other columns were excluded.
 Also, additional colums were created which are needed for the analysis like seperating date and time from "started_at" column, also used DATEPART and FORMAT functions to get the necessary values like "Month", "Weekday", "MonthNum".
 #### Cleaning and Manipulation
 * I checked for duplicates and there were none.
 All ride_id were all unique.
 * Then, I looked at the bike types (rideable_type) and user type (membership_type) to check for distinct values, spelling errors, and trailing or leading space.
 No inconsistency was detected.
 * The member_casual column has only values: member and casual.
 There were no changes made to the column.
 * To answer the business question, I created a column named "trip_duration" showing the duration of the ride in minutes and "season" for adding the season according to month of the year.
-* I explored the data to see the minimum, average, and maximum ride duration in minutes and hours.
+* I explored the data to see the minimum, average, and maximum ride duration.
 I noticed there were negative values in "trip_duration" column, this is an error and needs to be fixed.
 I removed the rows with negative durations.
 ### Analysis
 For the analysis step, with business question in mind, I performed some summery statistics focusing on the the differece between members and casual riders.
 Following are the steps I followed:
 * I started by calculating the total rides for members and casual riders.
-* Then, I analyzed data to see the busiest hour of the day, busiest day of the week, busiest month and season for both members and casual users.
+* Then, I analyzed total rides data to see the busiest hour of the day, busiest day of the week, busiest month and season.
 * I also calculated, on average for how much time members and casual riders ride bike during specific day of the week.
-* To see preferred rideable type between memebers and casuals I calculated total rides by bike type.
+* To see preferred rideable type between memebers and casuals, I calculated total rides by bike type.
 * Lastly, I went ahead to calculate rides taken by members and causals during specific time of the day, day of week, month and season to anlayze the  trends between them.
 ### Data visualization
 With the help of Tableau, I generated visuals from the data to make complex concepts and numbers easier to see and understand.